Optymistychna Cave: Geology

-The entire cave lies under a 2 km square area in a layer of Neogene period gypsum that is less than 30 m thick.
-The passages tend to be fairly small, no more than 3 m wide and 5 ft tall for most, although at intersections they can be up to 10 m tall.
+The entire cave lies under a 2 sqkm area in a layer of Neogene period gypsum that is less than 30 m thick.
+The passages tend to be fairly small, no more than 3 m wide and 5 ft tall, although at intersections they can be up to 10 m tall.
 They are often choked with mud.
 They comprise a dense network on several levels, making Optymistychna known as a "maze cave".

 Optymistychna's gypsum bed is topped with a limestone layer, which has seeped through into the cave via erosion and formed into calcite speleothems.
 At other places, the gypsum has formed crystals, often tinted a multitude of colors by mineral salts.
 In some areas, large gypsum rosettes have formed, colored black by manganese oxide.